-As a result of applying PFRS 9's requirements on classification and measurement of financial assets, the opening January 1, 2018 equity in the Group's and Parent Company's balance sheet increased by \$\mathbb{P}\$1.78 billion and \$\mathbb{P}\$1.67 billion, respectively, before deferred tax effects.
+As a result of applying PFRS 9's requirements on classification and measurement of financial assets, the opening January 1, 2018 equity in the Group's and Parent Company's balance sheet increased by $\mathbb{P}1.78$ billion and $\mathbb{P}1.67$ billion, respectively, before deferred tax effects.
 This change resulted from reclassifications of financial assets depending on the Group's and the Parent Company's application of its business models and its assessment of the financial assets' cash flow characteristics.
-However, applying PFRS 9's requirements on the recognition of expected credit losses decreased the opening January 1, 2018 equity in the Group's and Parent Company's balance sheet by \$\mathbb{P}\$3.59 billion and \$\mathbb{P}\$3.09 billion, respectively, before deferred tax effects.
-Impairment under ECL is now dependent upon whether there have been significant increases in the credit risk of the Group's and Parent Company's evaluation of factors relevant to the measurement of expected credit losses such as a range of possible outcomes and information about past events, current conditions and forecasts of future economic conditions.
-Deferred tax asset recognized due to adoption of PFRS 9 amounted to \$\mathbb{P}\$0.81 billion for the Group and \$\mathbb{P}\$0.80 billion for the Parent Company.
+However, applying PFRS 9's requirements on the recognition of expected credit losses decreased the opening January 1, 2018 equity in the Group's and Parent Company's balance sheet by $\mathbb{P}3.59$ billion and $\mathbb{P}3.09$ billion, respectively, before deferred tax effects.
+Impairment under ECL is now dependent upon whether there have been significant increases in the credit risk of the Group's and Parent Company's financial assets since initial recognition and on the Group's and Parent Company's evaluation of factors relevant to the measurement of expected credit losses such as a range of possible outcomes and information about past events, current conditions and forecasts of future economic conditions.
+Deferred tax asset recognized due to adoption of PFRS 9 amounted to $\mathbb{P}0.81$ billion for the Group and $\mathbb{P}0.80$ billion for the Parent Company.